 What started as a rib on Tully Blanchard opened some eyes at Jim Crockett Promotions.
-Specifically, Traylor’s ability and size caught the attention of Rhodes, who promptly took the big man off TV for 12 weeks.
-When he came back, he was wearing a suit, sunglasses, and a fedora and acting as Jim Cornette’s bodyguard.
+Specifically, Traylor’s ability and size caught Rhodes’ attention, who promptly took the big man off TV for 12 weeks.
+When he returned, he was wearing a suit, sunglasses, and a fedora and acting as Jim Cornette’s bodyguard.

 “Dusty saw that and said ‘I’m gonna do something with that boy,'” Jim Cornette told Steve Austin during an episode of Steve Austin’s podcast.
 He wasn’t Ray Traylor, a good ol’ boy from Marietta, Georgia, anymore.
 Now he was Big Bubba Rogers.

 Bubba didn’t talk, which was good.
-In real life, Traylor had a naturally high-pitched voice, and Jim Cornette could talk enough for seven people as it was.
+Traylor had a naturally high-pitched voice in real life, and Jim Cornette could talk enough for seven people as it was.
 So Bubba stood around and looked menacing.
 He could do that, for sure.

 As Cornette’s Midnight Express feuded with the James Boys (Rhodes and Magnum TA under masks), Rogers was a silent predator whose issues with the American Dream began to grow on a personal level, which would lead to a feud between the two.

-Less than a year in the business and Ray Traylor was feuding with one of the top four draws in the country (behind Hulk Hogan, Andre the Giant, and Ric Flair).
+Less than a year in the business, Ray Traylor was feuding with one of the top four draws in the country (behind Hulk Hogan, Andre the Giant, and Ric Flair).
 It was like something out of a Horatio Alger novel.